SDK data collection

 - Web: device-level fields, allowlist documentation

-Listed below is the strictly necessary data generated and received by Braze when an integrator chooses to initialize the SDK for communication and disable automatically captured data.
-These elements are non-configurable and are essential in out-of-the-box platform functions.
+The following lists the strictly necessary data generated and received by Braze when an integrator chooses to initialize the SDK for communication and disable automatically captured data.
+These elements are non-configurable and are essential in core platform functions.

 |Attribute||Platform||Description||Why it’s Collected|